TO BE English contractions – present tense

 “Cathy’s also not coming to the party.”

-Either is usually used at the end of a clause, (A clause is like a unit or part of a longer sentence.)
-TO BE also NOT will be followed by an action or adjective.
+Either is usually used at the end of a clause.
+(A clause is like a unit or part of a longer sentence.) “…IS NOT COMING EITHER.”

-To BE negative contractions English – questions
+To BE negative contractions – questions

 We can use negative contractions as questions.